 What is peptic ulcer disease?

-Peptic ulcer disease is a condition in which there are painful sores or ulcers in the lining of the stomach or the first part of the small intestine (the duodenum).
+Peptic ulcer disease is a condition in which painful sores or ulcers develop in the lining of the stomach or the first part of the small intestine (the duodenum).
 Normally, a thick layer of mucus protects the stomach lining from the effect of its digestive juices.
-But many things can reduce this protective layer, allowing for ulcers to occur.
+But many things can reduce this protective layer, allowing stomach acid to damage the tissue.

 Who is more likely to get ulcers?

-- Have another illness, such as liver, kidney, or lung disease
+- Illness such as liver, kidney or lung disease.

 What causes ulcers?